 - Unlike third-party insurance, the own-damage cover is complimentary.

-- Own damage insurance is extensive and one can opt for add-on covers to boost the basic policy cover.
+- Own damage insurance is extensive, and one can opt for add-on covers to boost the policy coverage.

-- The premiums are silently higher than the third-party bike insurance.
+- Since it offers wider coverage, the premiums are significantly higher than the third-party bike insurance.

 - The policy covers the insured vehicle from the loss or damage caused due to man-made and natural calamities.